elisrizea/sentence_similarity/README.md

             - **Restrictive** - Perform the similarity check using only 'NOUN', 'PROPN' (assume the most relevant words are 'NOUN', 'PROPN')

-            - **All** - Use all 3 above and the result will be an average of all individual scores
+            - **All** - Use all 3 above, and the result will be an average of all individual scores

 # **Require:**